 The Michael J. Prinz medal is awarded every year by the ALA for excellence in YA literature.
-Excellence, to the ALA, often means edgy, trendy, or outright grim: it’s a sure bet that at least one title in each year’s selection (of one winner and 2 or 3 honor books) will be seriously depressing.
+“Excellent,” to the ALA, often means edgy, trendy, or outright grim: it’s a sure bet that at least one title in each year’s selection (of one winner and 2 or 3 honor books) will be seriously depressing.

 This year is no exception.
 The winner, Laura Ruby’s Bone Gap, is broody and sometimes confusing, but strikes strong positive notes as well.
 One of the runners-up, Ghosts of Heaven by Marcus Sedgewick, is mostly confusing and often draggy.
 The other runner-up, Out of Darkness by Ashley Hope Perez, is not confusing or draggy at all, but rather drives forward relentlessly to a climax often described as “shattering.”
 The title fits—except maybe for the Out of part.

-In 1930s, an oil boom centered in Kilgore, Texas, showered gifts on the surrounding towns: roads, civic centers, schools, and above all, jobs.
-Henry Smith, a hardscrabble day laborer, has found a job that pays well enough to send for his twins, Beto (Robert) and Cari (Carolina), and his stepdaughter Naomi, who have lived in San Antonio with their maternal grandparents since their mother died.
+In the 1930s, an oil boom centered in Kilgore, Texas, showered gifts on the surrounding towns: roads, civic centers, schools, and above all, jobs.
+Henry Smith, a hardscrabble day laborer, has found a job that pays well enough to send for his twins, Beto (Robert) and Cari (Carolina), and his stepdaughter Naomi.
+The children have lived in San Antonio with their maternal grandparents since their mother died.
 Naomi, now in her mid-teens, is smart and beautiful but “Mexican,” and transferred to a culture where Hispanics are only a half-step above blacks in the social stratum.
 Though she is allowed to go to school with the twins (who are light enough to pass), she’s the target of crude jokes and constant slights.
 Her life brightens when she meets Wash Fuller in the deep piney woods between their schools.
 Wash is a charmer, a star student at the Negro school he attends, well liked as long as he stays in his place.
 Of course they’re going to fall in love, and of course their romance is doomed from the start.

 The author frames their tragedy around the historical tragedy of the New London school explosion of 1937, a disaster that took over 200 lives.
 The explosion, caused by a gas leak, really happened.
 What didn’t happen was frantic white people looking for someone to blame, descending on random black people, and stringing them up from trees.
 The author explains in her historical note that there’s no record of the racial ugliness she describes in the story, but it could have happened, because the bigotry was exactly as described.